 Titanium Grade 5

-Lightweight, extremely durable and hypoallergenic material used in aviation, astronautics and modern medicine.
-It is designed for maximum reliability even in extreme conditions and brings one of the most technologically advanced designs in the history of the PRIM brand.
+A light, exceptionally durable and hypoallergenic material used in aviation, aerospace and modern medicine.
+It is designed for maximum reliability even in extreme conditions and represents one of the most technologically advanced constructions in PRIM’s history.

 Bronze